cardeol/phpluas/README.md

 phpluas
 =======

 Public PHP Tram API for Dublim Luas Trams.
+It is a proxy implementation to create endpoints and reduce the original schema provided by the Luas API.

 ##usage